 Book Discussion for Adults

-Our book discussion group meets monthly on the last Tuesday of the month at 5pm to chat about our current pick!
-Stop by the front desk or our digital library to check out a copy of this month’s book - we try to have regular print, large print, and audiobooks available.
+Our book discussion group meets monthly on the last Tuesday of the month at 5pm to chat about our current pick.
+Stop by the front desk or visit our digital library to check out a copy of this month's book.
+We try to have regular print, large print, and audiobooks on cd available.

 Morning Storytimes with Miss Laura